chihiro992026/furima-36988/README.md

 ### Association

 - has_one : destination
-- belong_to : users
+- belong_to : user
-- belong_to : products
+- belong_to : product